 - Items identified as hazardous material by USPS, or any other carrier, MUST be packaged and shipped in their own box.
 Never include hazardous material in a box with non-hazardous material.
 All boxes containing hazardous material MUST be labeled using black permanent marker with the following text: “Surface Transportation Only”.

-For more information about eligible items, fees, and restrictions, see our How to Ship with OfferUp page.
+For more information about eligible items, fees, and restrictions, see How to ship with OfferUp.

 If you decide to use an old box or packing material, make sure all old markings are removed or covered, including barcodes, addresses, or hazardous materials signs.